DigiBP/Team-24DIGIBP3/README.md

 ## Outlook 🔭🔮
 The fact that we worked very closely with Mondetto throughout the project means that our solution is practically tailor-made for him.
 He was able to bring in all his needs and we created the process individually according to his wishes.
 We also made sure that it was feasible for him.
 We have already presented the project to Mondetto and he is delighted.
 He wants to implement the new version of his mixing order management process as soon as possible.
-To do this, he first needs to purchase a Microsoft 365 business license.
+To do this, he first needs to purchase a Microsoft 365 business premium license.
 This gives him access to all the tools he needs, such as PowerAutomate, Microsoft Forms, Sharepoint, etc. In addition, he must have access to Camunda.
 Our team will then implement the process so that Mondetto will soon be able to use the automated mixing order management process.
+We have also calculated the monthly costs for him, if he wants to implement our project.
+There will be estimated costs of about CHF 35.- per month and he is sure that this is definitely worth it.